- Article published at:

 Having just a few reusable sizes that match how you actually eat — snacks, simple meals, leftovers — makes things easier.
 You’re less likely to waste space, and more likely to finish what you store.

-rinse, leave it open, let it dry, use it again.
+wash it, rinse it well, leave it open to dry, and use it again.

 Trying to eliminate waste completely sounds good, but it’s hard to keep up.